onomondo/onomondo-eim/README.md

 However, it is not necessary to do so.
 In case no `signPubKey` is set, onomondo-eim will automatically learn the the public key information from the eUICC certificate that is exchanged during a profile download or an eUICC data request.

+### restart behavior

+In case the onomondo-eim instance restarts (either normally or due to a system crash).
+All orders that are currently in progress (`status` = `work`) are terminated.
+Since the `work` table is kept in RAM only it will naturally lose its contents.
+When onomondo-eim restarts it will go through the `rest` table to set the status of each rest resource that still has its `status` set to `work` to `done`.
+To make the REST API user aware of the situation an appropriate `procedureError` code is set ase well (`abortedOrder`).